rbnpantha/PalindromeApplication/README.md

 # PalindromeApplication
-A simple application to calculate largest palindrome number between two numbers.
+A simple application to calculate largest palindrome number between two numbers obtained as input from the user.

 A JavaFx project with UI designed using the Javafx scene builder.